 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Dublin, it will feel like home.

-Student Apartments - Live in a student residence with local students.
+Student Apartments - You will live in Dublin City University's apartments with local students.
 The apartment suites are fully furnished and have fully-equipped kitchens.
-Each unit offers a wired Ethernet Internet connection.
-You share a suite with up to three roommates.
+Each unit offers a wired Internet connection in all bedroom and common areas.
+You share the unit with up to three roommates.
 Meal plans are not included.

 Part of making you feel at home in Dublin is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.